TuZZiX/ImageLearning/README.md

 1. build and run **ImageLearning**.

-2. When first running, it will ask permission for read SD card (for Android 6.0 and higher).
+2. When first running, it will ask permission for read SD card (for Android 6.0 and higher).

 3. When App starts, it will lets you select a folder that contains images you want to grade.